Distyly: Genetic control of distyly

+The S-locus of Chrysojasminum

+In Chrysojasminum, the S-locus is composed of two S-genes, BZR1 and GA2ox.
+GA2ox is hypothetically involved in establishing self-incompatibility, since self-incompatibility functions in non-distylous Oleaceae species with GA2ox as the sole determinant.

 The S-locus of Fagopyrum

-Currently, only one S-gene has been identified in Fagopyrum, S-ELF4 a transcriptional regulator of phytochrome interacting factor signaling hubs, is the female morphology gene.
+The S-morph of Fagopyrum contains ~2.8 Mb hemizygous region which likely represents the S-locus as it contains S-ELF4 which establishes female morphology and mating type.

 The S-locus of Gelsemium

 In Gelsemium, the S-locus is composed of four genes, GeCYP, GeFRS6, and GeGA3OX are hemizygous and TAF2 appears to be allelic with a truncated copy in the L-morph.
 GeCYP appears to share a last common ancestor (or ortholog) with the Primula S-gene CYPT.
 It is currently hypothesized that the for S-genes in Gelsemium were inherited as a group rather than separately.
 This is the only known case of the S-genes being inherited as a group rather than individually.

 The S-locus of Linum

 In Linum the S-locus is composed of nine genes, two are LtTSS1 and LtWDR-44 the other seven are unnamed and are of unknown function.
 LtTSS1 is hypothesized to regulate style length in the S-morph.
 Synonymous substitution analysis of three of the S-genes suggest the S-locus in Linum evolved in a step by step manner, though only three of the nine genes were analyzed.